 6. How to combine all this information to improve the city of your choice by doing field research in that city: find solutions for the real problems (Project Module)

-Learning Agreements received by us before July 1 2017, can be considered.
+Only Learning Agreements received by us before July 1 2018, can be considered.

 Learning outcomes for each course are being assessed by letting students apply the knowledge they obtained in a practical group assignment with individual elements.